swaymm7/Open-Source-Prompt-Library/README.md

 Welcome to my personal collection of AI prompt templates and useful prompts!
 This repository serves as a central place to store, organize, and share effective prompts for various AI models.

-⚠️ **Consider the readme files in each folder as extremely important** ⚠️
+⚠️ **Readme files below are extremely important, do not ignore them.** ⚠️

-These are necessary to understand how to use the templates effectively without unexpected outcomes or hurdles.

 [MVP](https://github.com/TechNomadCode/AI-Prompt-Library/blob/main/Templates/MVP/README.md)